github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - **Argument[0]** selects the first argument of a call to that member.
 - **sql-injection** indicates that this is considered a sink for the SQL injection query.

-This works for the example above because the **connection** parameter has a type annotation that matches what the model is looking for.
+This works in this example because the **connection** parameter has a type annotation that matches what the model is looking for.

-In the next section, we'll show how to generalize the model to handle the absense of type annotations.
+In the next section, we'll show how to generalize the model to handle the absence of type annotations.

 Continued example: Dealing with untyped code
 --------------------------------------------